 Children love to play, and while biking, skateboarding, and rollerblading, are all fun ways for kids to be active, the potential for injury is impossible to ignore.
 Bandages, gauze, and wraps will help treat scrapes, cuts, brush burns, and sprains, but statistics show that one fall from their bike without a helmet could cause your child to suffer a serious head injury that requires immediate emergency medical assistance.
 In 2010, there were approximately 515,000 bicycle-related injuries that required emergency department care, yet only 48% of children ages 5 to 14 wear helmets while bike riding.
 The risk for injury is apparent, and it only increases when your child doesn’t take the proper helmet safety precautions.
 Keep your child safe from injury and make sure they wear a helmet.

-When shopping for your child’s helmet, keep these helmet safety buying tips in mind.
+When shopping for your child’s helmet, keep these helmet buying tips in mind:

 - Brightly colored helmets make your child more visible to cars

-- All biking helmets are required to meet standards set by the Consumer Product Safety Commission (CPSC).
+- All bike helmets are required to meet standards set by the Consumer Product Safety Commission (CPSC).
 Check for a CPSC sticker on the inside of your child’s helmet.
-Make sure the helmet you buy contains this sticker to ensure its made with proper helmet safety precautions in mind.
+Make sure the helmet you buy contains this sticker to ensure its made to high safety standards.